10 Tough Interview Questions and Ten Great Answers

 This is a threat of reference check (TORC) question.
 Do not wait for the interview to know the answer.
 Ask any prior bosses or professors in advance.
 And if they are willing to provide a positive reference, ask them for a letter of recommendation.

-Then you can answer the question like this:
+Then you can respond to the question like this:

 "I believe she would say I'm a very energetic person, that I'm results oriented and one of the best people with whom she has ever worked.
 Actually, I know she would say that, because those are her very words.
 May I show you her letter of recommendation?"